-- Member of the U.S. House of Representatives
+* Served in the U.S. House of Representatives from 1965-2017

-- Member of the radical Progressive Caucus
+* Was a member of the Congressional Progressive Caucus

-- Has longstanding ties to the Democratic Socialists of America
+* Had longstanding ties to the Democratic Socialists of America

-- Advocates freeing convicted cop-killer Mumia Abu-Jamal
+* Advocated freeing the convicted cop-killer and Marxist icon Mumia Abu-Jamal

-- Voted against a resolution stating that “the United States and Israel are now engaged in a common struggle against terrorism.”
+* Voted against a resolution stating that “the United States and Israel are now engaged in a common struggle against terrorism”

-Conyers belongs to the Progressive Caucus, and in 1969 he was one of 13 co-founders of the Congressional Black Caucus.
-His voting record, according to Americans for Democratic Action (ADA), tilts left between 90 and 100 percent of the time.
+Conyers belonged to the Congressional Progressive Caucus, and in 1969 he was one of 13 co-founders of the Congressional Black Caucus.
+His voting record, according to Americans for Democratic Action (ADA), tilted left between 90 and 100 percent of the time.